Derek Jeter: 2009–2013

-Final season (2014)
+2014: Final season

 Jeter re-signed with the Yankees on a one-year, $12 million contract for the 2014 season.
 Jeter announced on his Facebook page on February 12, 2014, that the 2014 season would be his last.
 During his final season, each opposing team honored Jeter with a gift during his final visit to their city, which has included donations to Jeter's charity, the Turn 2 Foundation.

 On July 10, Jeter recorded his 1,000th career multi-hit game, becoming the fourth player to do so.
 He was elected to start at shortstop in the 2014 All-Star Game, and batted leadoff for the AL. Jeter went 2-for-2, scored one run and received two standing ovations in the four innings he played at the 2014 All-Star Game.
 As a result, Jeter's .481 career All-Star batting average (13-for-27) ranked him fifth all-time (among players with at least 10 at-bats).
 At 40, Jeter also became the oldest player to have two or more hits in an All-Star Game.
 In July, Jeter broke Omar Vizquel's MLB career record of 2,609 games started at shortstop, and Gehrig's franchise career record of 534 doubles.
 On July 17, Derek scored the 1,900th run of his career becoming the 10th player in MLB history to do so.
 Jeter passed Carl Yastrzemski for seventh place on MLB's all-time career hit list on July 28 and on August 11 he passed Honus Wagner climbing to sixth on the all-time hits list.